Messer Lab – SLiM

 2017 July 26: SLiM 2.4.1 is released (fix for a bug that could cause crashes or incorrect results in multi-subpopulation simulations).

 2017 July 14: SLiM 2.4 is released!
 This is a major release, with speed improvements for many types of models, new support for runtime profiling in SLiMgui, and many other features.
-See the new SLiM and Eidos manuals for current documentation.
-There are also release notes in the announcement on slim-announce.

 2017 April 18: SLiM 2.3 is released!
 This is a major release, notably adding support for continuous space and spatial interactions.
-See the new SLiM and Eidos manuals for current documentation.
-There are also release notes in the announcement on slim-announce.

 2017 February 22: SLiM 2.2.1 is released (new recipes, minor features and fixes).